Bridging Semantics and Geometry: A Decoupled LVLM-SAM Framework for Reasoning Segmentation in Optical Remote Sensing: Experiments and Results

 \subsubsection{Qualitative Behavior}

 Figure~\ref{fig:EarthReason_results} presents representative examples illustrating the reasoning traces and geometric prompting behaviors of Think2Seg-RS across diverse remote sensing scenarios.
-In each case, the model first verbalizes its reasoning process in the \verb|<think>| stage, where it interprets the query, identifies relevant visual cues, and infers the semantic and spatial scope of the target, before generating structured prompts in the \verb|<answer>| stage.
+In each case, the model first verbalizes its reasoning process in the \verb|<think>| stage.
+Crucially, this stage functions as a semantic-to-geometric bridge, it interprets the query to define specific visual constraints (e.g., morphology, category, and exclusion criteria), which then serve as the conditioning context for generating structured prompts in the \verb|<answer>| stage.

 In the first example, responding to a query about a recreational fishing venue, the model correctly identifies the target as ``bodies of water''.
+This semantic translation materially affects the output by restricting the visual search space to lake textures.
 It then generates precise box and points for the single large waterbody, and an encompassing box that groups the two smaller, adjacent waterbodies, each marked by a distinct point, showcasing its flexible prompts for SAM.

 The second example, depicting an oil storage facility, highlights the model’s handling of multi-instance regions.
 Its reasoning connects ``storage of flammable liquids'' with ``oil storage tanks,'' producing distinct boxes for each tank even though the ground-truth annotation merges them into one mask.